 #8 Kopria Beach

-If you have worked up a sweat after visiting Kritinia Castle, you can cool off at Kopria Beach.
-The small pebble beach is located in a picturesque bay.
-The crystal clear water shimmers turquoise blue.
+If you have worked up a sweat after visiting Kritinia Castle, Kopria Beach is the perfect place to cool down.
+The small pebble beach sits in a picturesque bay, and the crystal-clear water shimmers turquoise blue.

-Parasols and sun loungers are free of charge, above is located Johnny’s Bar, a simple tavern with cool drinks and Greek food.
-Changing rooms, showers and toilets are also available.
+Parasols and sun loungers are free of charge.
+Above the beach is Johnny’s Bar, a simple taverna serving cold drinks and Greek food.
+Changing rooms, showers and toilets are also on hand.

-In the high season, the Kopria Bay is well attended.
-In the low season parasols and sunbeds are usually dismantled and it gets quieter.
-Kopria Beach is only suitable to a limited extent for children, as the beach drops down relatively quickly.
+In high season Kopria Bay is well attended.
+In the low season the parasols and sunbeds are usually packed away and it gets quieter.
+Kopria Beach is only partially suitable for young children, as the seabed drops away relatively quickly.

 #9 Rhodes beaches at Cape Fourni

 South of the ruins of Monolithos Castle lies Cape Fourni with two relatively quiet pebble beaches.
-At Fourni Beach you can rent sunbeds and umbrellas in high season.
-The beach was a bit overgrown with seagrass at the time of our visit.
+At Fourni Beach you can hire sunbeds and umbrellas in high season.
+The beach had some seagrass washing up at the time of our visit.

 → Here we reveal everything there is to discover in the region around Monolithos: Monolithos on Rhodes

-At Fourni Beach there is also a simple food truck in summer time.
-Immediately behind it stretches the rocky promontory of the cape, on which some old burial chambers can also be visited.
+At Fourni Beach there is also a simple food truck in the summer months.
+Just behind it stretches the rocky promontory of the cape, where some ancient burial chambers can also be explored.

-If you follow the path over the rocks of Cape Fourni, you will reach a small bay on the opposite side.
-The narrow sandy beach is embedded in sandstone cliffs and the sea is turquoise blue.
+If you follow the path over the rocks of Cape Fourni, you will reach a small bay on the far side.
+The narrow sandy beach is set into sandstone cliffs and the water is a brilliant turquoise blue.

-Depending on the wind strength, there can be high waves on the west coast, so these Rhodes beaches are only suitable for families with children to a limited extent.
-If you want to experience the picturesque coast from the sea, we recommend a Rhodes Sailing Trip or catamaran ride, ideally at sunset.
-Click on the links for more information on GetYourGuide*:
+Depending on wind strength, high waves can occur on the west coast, so these beaches are only partially suitable for families with young children.
+If you want to experience the picturesque coastline from the sea, we recommend a Rhodes sailing trip or catamaran ride, ideally at sunset.
+Click the links for more information on GetYourGuide*:

 ➲ To the all-inclusive catamaran trip with BBQ*